 Why is it important to build a strong company culture?

-As you can see from the examples of Google and Uber, a bad company culture can have serious consequences for your public image and company health.
-It has an impact on productivity, staff morale and therefore long-term growth.
+So, it's clear that a toxic company culture can have serious effects on your public image and company health.
+It can also be detrimental to productivity, staff morale and - therefore - long-term growth.

 There are plenty of things you can do to ensure you’re build a winning culture as your business grows.

 Define your values...